 INTRODUCTION

-This Operational Document is supplementary to the Operational manuals and procedures operated by IECEx Certification Bodies (ExCBs), approved by the IECEx Management Committee to issue IECEx Certificates of Conformity to Service Facilities providing an Ex installation and initial inspection service according to IEC 60079-14.
+This Operational Document is supplementary to the Operational manuals and procedures operated by IECEx Certification Bodies (ExCBs), approved by the IECEx Management Committee to issue IECEx Certificates of Conformity to Ex Service Facilities providing Ex installation and initial inspection service, according to IEC 60079-14 and IEC 60079-17.

-The IECEx Certified Service Facilities Scheme is modelled on the IECEx Certificate of Conformity Scheme which is an ISO Type 5 Certification System.
+The IECEx Certified Service Facilities Scheme is modelled on the IECEx Certificate of Conformity Scheme, which is an ISO Type 5 Certification System.

-The purpose of the Operational Document is to ensure that each ExCB, accepted by ExMC for the purposes of issuing IECEx Certified Service Facility Certificates, processes applications from installation and initial inspection Service Facilities with the same approach and technical/management requirements, known as certifying the IECEx way.
+The purpose of the Operational Document is to ensure that each ExCB, accepted by ExMC for the purposes of issuing IECEx Certified Service Facility Certificates, processes applications from installation and initial inspection Service Facilities with the same approach and technical or management requirements, known as certifying the IECEx way.

-For installation, a certified installation Service Facility should be capable of installing equipment of any Ex technique (if not permanently employed competent personnel for a particular technique may need to be engaged for a particular contract).
+For Ex installation or initial inspection, a certified Ex Service Facility should be capable of installing and inspecting equipment of any Ex type of protection.
+If not permanently employed, Ex competent personnel for a particular type of protection may need to be engaged for a particular application.

-This IECEx Operational Document comprises 3 Sections:
+This IECEx OD 313-3 Operational Document comprises the following three Sections:

-Section 1 Procedures for the issuing of an IECEx Service Facilities Certificate
+Section 1: Procedures for the issuing of an IECEx Service Facilities Certificate

-Section 2 Procedures for maintaining validity of an IECEx Service Facilities Certificate
+Section 2: Procedures for maintaining validity of an IECEx Service Facilities Certificate

-Section 3 Procedures for the processing of applications for extension of scope to an IECEx Certified Service Facility
+Section 3: Procedures for the processing of applications for extension of scope to an IECEx Certified Service Facility

 The procedures are set out in table form identifying:

-Step number showing the link between flowcharts and table
+Step number showing the link between flowcharts and table;

-Description of the activity
+Description of the activity;

-Related documents
+Related documents;

-Responsible person or party
+Responsible person or party;

-Additional comments and remarks where appropriate
+Additional comments and remarks where appropriate.

-The preparation of this Document has been done so with the aim of alignment with various ISO/IEC International Standards and Guides, including but not limited to the following:
+The preparation of this IECEx Operational Document has been done so with the aim of alignment with various ISO or IEC International Standards, ISO Guides, and IECEx Rules of Procedures, including but not limited to the following:

+NOTE Although this IECEx Operational Document makes reference to IEC 60079-14 and IEC 60079-17, it is also relevant in determining ability to work with other international, national or regional requirements of a similar nature, such as IEC 61892-7 - Mobile and fixed offshore units – electrical installations – Part 7: Hazardous areas.

+IECEx 03-0, IECEx Certified Service Facilities Scheme – Part 0: General Rules of Procedure

+IECEx 03-3, IECEx Certified Service Facilities Scheme – Part 3: Ex installation and initial inspection – Rules of Procedure

+IEC 60079-14, Explosive atmospheres – Part 14: Electrical installations design, selection and erection

+IEC 60079-17, Explosive atmospheres – Part 17: Electrical installations inspection and maintenance

+IEC 60079 Series as relevant or as referenced from IEC 60079-14, for example IEC 60079 – Parts 10-1, 10-2, 13, 19, 26, 28, 29-1, 29-4, 30-1, 30-2, 32-1, 43 or 46

 ISO/IEC 17000, Conformity assessment – Vocabulary and general principles

 ISO/IEC 17011, Conformity assessment – General requirements for accreditation bodies accrediting conformity assessment bodies

+ISO/IEC 17020, Conformity assessment – Requirements for the operation of various types of bodies performing inspection

 ISO/IEC 17021, Conformity assessment – Requirements for bodies providing audit and certification of management systems

+ISO/IEC 17021-1, Conformity assessment – Requirements for bodies providing audit and certification of management systems – Part 1: Requirements

 ISO/IEC 17065, Conformity assessment – Requirements for bodies certifying products, processes and services

 ISO 19011, Guidelines for auditing management systems